Vani-kamboj/Vani-kamboj/README.md

 ## 👩‍💻 About Me

-I am a Senior Data Analyst with 3.6 years of experience, driven by a genuine passion for working with data and uncovering the stories numbers can tell.
+I am a Senior Data Analyst with 3 years and 6 months of experience, driven by a genuine passion for working with data and uncovering the stories numbers can tell.
 I love diving into complex datasets, uncovering patterns, and turning them into actionable insights that empower smarter decisions and create real business impact.

 ---